jhdcruz/ProCESO/README.md

 and centralizes administrative tasks to enhance the efficiency and impact of the institution’s community extension services in fostering sustainable community relationships.

-1. **To develop a system that facilitates the internal planning and coordination of community outreach activities**, such as managing faculty assignment, and uploading of reports.
+1. **To develop a system feature that facilitates the internal coordination of community outreach activities**, such as managing faculty assignment, uploading of reports, and historical archiving for preserving past activities’ analytics.
-2. **To implement automated processes for generating, distributing, and validating e-certificates** of participants, thereby reducing manual workload and improving operational efficiency;
+2. **To implement automated processes for generating, distributing, and validating e-certificates of participants**, thereby reducing manual workload and improving operational efficiency;
-3. **To integrate AI models for analyzing and evaluating feedback**, such as sentiment analysis, alternative textual analytics and analytics dashboard to effectively collect feedback and support data-driven decision-making through AI-assisted summary and insights.
+3. **To integrate AI models for analyzing and evaluating feedback**, such as sentiment analysis and emotion classification, to effectively collect feedback and support data-driven decision-making through AI-assisted insights.

 ## Tech Stack